Cycle New Zealand: Otago Rail Trail

 Transfer to Queenstown.

 Day 2 - Otago Rail Trail - Omakau to Wedderburn The highlight of today's cycle is the beautiful Poolburn Gorge section of the trail, which features two tunnels and two viaducts.
 You'll then ride through the Ida Valley farmlands, pedalling past Idaburn Dam, one of New Zealand's few outdoor curling sites, and visiting the Hayes Historic Engineering Works before stopping at Oturehua Tavern for lunch.
 After lunch, you'll continue north to the Golden Progress Mine and up to the highest point of the trail before stopping for the night at Wedderburn.
-You may wish to take an optional trip to Naseby so you can try your hand at curling and take a look around the old gold mining town.
-In the evening, perhaps enjoy a traditional, farm-style meal at the Wedderburn Tavern and rest those legs.
+In the evening, enjoy a traditional, farm-style meal at the Wedderburn Tavern (not included) and rest those legs.

 Day 4 - Otago Rail Trail - Waipiata to Middlemarch/Queenstown Today you'll cycle approximately 55 kilometres with stunning views of the Rock and Pillar Ranges.
 Starting your day riding alongside the Taieri River, the fourth-longest in New Zealand and one of today's highlights.
 Cross the historic Capburn Bridge and Price's Creek Viaduct and continue your way downhill, passing through more tunnels (including the famous Daisybank tunnel) then pausing at the Hyde Railway Disaster Memorial, which commemorates the fatal 1943 derailment of a passenger train.
 Enjoy a morning snack en route before arriving in Middlemarch and the end of the cycling part of your adventure.
 Take a while to grab lunch at one of the local eateries or load up at Maggies Ice Cream shop before transferring by vehicle (approx. 3 hrs) back to Queenstown, where your trip finishes on arrival.